 Pain and suffering are the hardest parts of an injury to explain.
-If you have been injured due to another person’s carelessness or negligence, it is easy to explain that your leg was broken, but getting someone else to understand the way your leg hurts or the specific feelings of confusion and anger you have because of the accident and the time you must spend in the hospital is more difficult.
+Call us if you have been injured due to another person’s carelessness or negligence.
+We can show that negligence is the reason that your leg was broken.
+It’s hard to get someone else to understand the way your leg hurts.
+Additionally, the specific feelings of confusion and anger you have because of the accident and the time you must spend in the hospital is very difficult.

 Pain and suffering are still part of your accident claim.
-Even if these things are harder to explain, you’re entitled to be compensated for the harm that’s been done to you.
+Even if these things are harder to explain, you’re entitled to compensation for the harm done to you.

 Pain and Suffering Defined

 “Pain and suffering” is a phrase that refers to the intangible mental losses you suffer because of your accidental injury.
 These losses don’t come with a specific price tag.
 The cost of x-raying and setting your broken leg can be tallied, but the pain you feel while waiting for it to heal is different.

 When pain affects the rest of your life, it also becomes part of your compensation.
 For instance, while you’re waiting for your leg to heal, you may be unable to work.
 The lost wages are considered an economic loss (there is a dollar value), but the changes to your life because of your inability to work are a non-economic loss (loss of contact with co-workers, for instance), and you are entitled to compensation for that as well.